Career portfolio: Online portfolio

 In the 21st century web technology has filtered its way into portfolios especially in the digital workplace job market.
 While traditional C.V. style portfolios still dominate the portfolio world it is common to back it up with a website containing personal statements, contact details, and experience.

 More and more job seekers are building personally branded websites to validate and distinguish their skills, accomplishments, and experiences.
 Social websites such as LinkedIn and Twitter have become popular, as have services from websites that offer to host portfolios for clients.
 These web services provide users the tools to include all forms of digital media on their websites, including documents, images, videos, and audio files.

 Resume reels and demo tapes are a type of portfolio.
 They are used by many in the arts such as musicians, actors, artists, and even journalists.

-Creative Professionals are also looking to portfolio websites as a means of presenting their work in a more professional and elegant manner.
+Creative Professionals also use portfolio-oriented websites as a means of presenting their work in a more professional and elegant manner.